NVIDIA/modulus/docs/tutorials/profiling.rst

 `profiler <https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html>`_,
 are powerful ways to visualize

-Profiling AI Applications and Modulus
+Profiling AI Applications and PhysicsNeMo
 --------------------------------------

 As described in brief above, many of the tools and tricks of profiling applications